 The Mamyia Sekor E 2/50mm and its successor, the Sekor E 2/50mm S shown below, are the last descendants of an illustrous series of 2/50mm lenses from Mamiya.
-The Sekor E 2/50mm is a classical double Gauss lens with six lenses and four elements.
+The Sekor E 2/50mm is a classical double Gauss computation with six lenses and four elements.
 At a mere 135 g it is one of the lightest SLR lenses I know.
 While the outer parts of the lens barrel are made from polymers, the bayonet mount as well as the focus thread are made from aluminum.
 Like most fast normal lenses the E 2/50mm has an MFD of 0.45 m and a can be stopped down to f16.
 Unlike most other MF lenses, the Sekor E series has ten electronic contacts which allow for information exchange between camera and lens.

 Fifteen years after the well regarded Mamiya Auto Sekor 2/50mm the company would produce another 2/50mm lens, this time clearly a budget lens.
 Knowing that Mamiya is famous for their normal lenses, I was a bit surprised to see the slightly lower corner performance of the Mamiya-Sekor 2/50mm S lens.
 There's a simple explanation to that: Mamiya chose to make an excellent "real world" lens, thus allowing for some field curvature and get really great performance for "non-flat" subjects.

-I recently have compared the Sekor E 2/50mm S to some other famous normal lenses with the same 2/50mm specs, namely the Auto Sekor 2/50, the Nikkor-H 2/50 and the minolta MD-III 2/50.
+I recently have compared the Sekor E 2/50mm S to some other famous normal lenses with the same 2/50mm specs, namely the Auto Sekor 2/50, the Nikkor-H 2/50 and the Minolta MD-III 2/50.
 The results ca be summarized as follows:

 1) Mamiya Auto Sekor and Nikkor-H 2/50mm: slightly lower contrast wide open, but very pleasing balance of the aberrations; excellent at f5.6, no CAs